telerik/reporting-docs/knowledge-base/error-value-cannot-be-null-parameter-name-instance-vs2017-report-designer.md

 ---
-title: Cannot open report in Visual Studio Report Designer
+title: Cannot Open a Report in Visual Studio Report Designer
 description: "Learn how to fix the error 'Value cannot be null.
 Parameter name instance.' in Visual Studio 2017 or newer when trying to open the VS Report Designer."
 type: troubleshooting
 page_title: Value cannot be null.
 Parameter name instance. when trying to open the Report Designer in Visual Studio 2017 or newer